rolandrgarceau/c_raffle_app/README.md

 ## Steps to modernize

 * Describe steps necessary to cmake and test with clang.
-* Look into llvm, Docker, Openshift, K8's, pods, Jenkins, Ansible, or whatever micro-service style build to show knowledge of these technologies.
+* Look into llvm, Docker, Openshift, K8's, pods, Jenkins, Ansible, Kafka, confluent build, or whatever micro-service solution to show knowledge of these technologies.
 * Look at docker hub for other images I have for c_test.

 Still need to verify integrity of this application for MacOS after DR event.